hexdump2002/game-miner-public/README.md

 To make the app image executable you can ussually right click the appimage file and in file properties under permissions there should be a switch or checkbox to make it executable.
 A second option is to open a terminal window and type "chmod +x ./GameMiner.AppImage" in the folder where the AppImage was stored.
 This will make the AppImage executable too.

-Here are two pictures showing how Fedora and SteamOS/Holo OS present this option:
+Here is a picture showing how Fedora presents this option, your Distribution shoud have something similar:

 ![Fedora](/site_images/fedora_set_as_executable.png?raw=true "Fedora")
 <br/><br/>